srimuthurajesh/Tech-Notes/devops/kafka.md

 ### Components of kafka:
 1. **Zookeeper**:  maintain/store configuration infos and leader election.
 Kafka brokers depend on Zookeeper for metadata and coordination
+2. **Cluster**: The full set of brokers working together in Kafka with help of zookeeper
-2. **Brokers**(kafka servers): container that holds several topics, kafka cluster composed of brokers. if one goes down another will come.
+2. **Brokers**(kafka servers): container that holds several topics, kafka cluster composed of brokers
-3. **Topic**: category/name for records published, similar to DB table
+3. **Topic**: category/name for bucket of messages, similar to DB table
+6. **Partition**: each topic divided into several parts called partition, ordered, immutable.
+Replication implemented in partition level.
+every partition has one server acting as leader and rest of them are followers.
+7. **Offset**: unique id for each message/record in partition. usually 0 1 2 3 4 5 ...
 4. **Producers**: Application that publish the kafka topics
 5. **Consumers**: Applications that subscribe topics and consume messages.
-6. **Partition**: topic splits into several parts, ordered, immutable
-7. **Offset**: unique id for each record in partition
 8. **replication factor**: number of copies of data over multiple brokers
 9. **GroupId**: avoid multiple delivery, by giving same groupid for multiple same projects
-10. **Cluster**: The full set of brokers working together in Kafka
 11. **Correlation Ids**: track messages and debug

 **Kafka Core APIs**: